cogtoolslab/neurosketch/README.md

 ### RUNNING:
 *Note: Follows generally from [neuropipe framework](https://github.com/ntblab/neuropipe)*

-* This analysis assumes you have FSL 6.0.1, BXH, Matlab and Freesurfer installed
+* This analysis assumes you have conda, FSL 6.0.1, BXH, Matlab and Freesurfer installed

+* To start, create a conda environment using the provided file:

+	$ conda env create -f environment.yml

 * There will be cluster-specific changes required.
 Specifically, if you open `preprocessing/prototype/link/globals.sh`, you'll find the following paths that will need to be updated to reflect the appropriate locations for BXH/XCEDE Tools, ImageMagick, BIAC Matlab Tools respectively.